We may earn a commission if you make a purchase through the links on our website.

 List all yum actionsyum history list

-Verdict: Although yum is still the preferred package manager for rpm-based Linux distributions, some long-standing issues haven’t been fixed.
+Verdict: Although YUM is still the preferred package manager for rpm-based Linux distributions, some long-standing issues haven’t been fixed.
 These issues include slow dependency resolutions, excessive memory usage, and undocumented API.
-So now yum is slowly being replaced by DNF.
+So now YUM is slowly being replaced by DNF.

 EDITOR'S CHOICE